 |---|---|---|

-Gymshark chooses the right partner for the right product, which gives them:
+By choosing the right partner for the right product, Gymshark achieves:

-New brands often ask one supplier to do too many categories.
+Many new brands ask one supplier to produce too many categories.

 Gymshark avoids this by building a multi-factory ecosystem.